jhorzek/lesstimate/docs/2-getting-started.md

 arma::rowvec startingValues(3);
 startingValues.fill(0.0);
 ```
-**lessOptimizers** also expects labels for these parameters.
+**lesspar** also expects labels for these parameters.
 The labels are stored in an object of
 class `lessSEM::stringVector`:

 === "R"